 Bonfires Click to get info

-- The Council strongly discourages bonfires in built up areas, as they worsen the poor air quality that Waltham Forest already experiences, and invariably cause a nuisance to neighbours.
+- Bonfires are a bad idea in built up areas.
+They worsen our poor air quality and cause a nuisance to neighbours.

-- Burning material on a bonfire wastes a resource that can be reused or recycled.
+- Burning material on a bonfire wastes resources that could otherwise be reused or recycled.

-- Fresh green plant material from gardens should be placed in our brown wheeled bins or in green bags.
-It can also be taken to one of the borough's three Household Waste and Recycling centres, and deposited in the skips provided for this purpose, when they are open.
+- You should place fresh green plant material from gardens in our brown wheeled bins or in green bags.
+You can bring it to a Household Waste and Recycling Centre and leave it in the skips provided for this purpose.

-- Alternatively, residents can build their own compost box for garden waste.
-This converts green garden waste into valuable compost which can be used as a soil conditioner, and thus takes away the need for a bonfire.
+- Alternatively, you can build your own compost box for garden waste.
+This turns green garden waste into compost for soil, so no need for a bonfire.

-All household refuse must be disposed of either in the normal refuse collection bin, by taking to a Household Waste and Recycling Centre, or by the special collection service for large items such as furniture, mattresses etc. Most items of bulky household waste can be collected free.
-It must never be disposed of by burning on a bonfire.
+All household refuse must be disposed of either through the normal refuse collection bin or by taking to a Household Waste and Recycling Centre.
+A collection service is available for large items such as furniture, mattresses etc. Most items of bulky household waste can be picked up for free.
+You must never dispose of it by burning it on a bonfire.

-It is emphasised that residents are responsible for avoiding smoke emissions that cause a nuisance, as this is an offence.
-Failure to comply with this information and advice may result in enforcement action, including unlimited fines.
+If you have a bonfire, it is your responsibility to avoid smoke emissions that cause a nuisance, as this is an offence.
+If you fail to comply with this information and advice, it may lead to enforcement action, including unlimited fines.

-Smoky vehicles damage the environment, worsen air quality and in the borough of Waltham Forest vehicles are the main source of air pollution.
+Smoky vehicles damage the environment and worsen air quality.
+In our borough, vehicles are the main source of air pollution.

-If you see a vehicle that may be emitting excessive smoke you can either report it to the VOSA operated smoky vehicle hotline: 0300 123 9000
+If you see a vehicle belching out excessive smoke you can report it to the DVSA's smoky vehicle hotline: 0300 123 9000